Digital detox, screen time, app blockers, accountability

 Want a one-week reset?

-Use the Phone Addiction Self-Audit Worksheet when you need to score the loop first, the Digital Detox Checklist when you need the shortest execution path, or the 7-Day Phone Detox Challenge when you want a daily worksheet.
+Use the Phone Addiction Self-Audit Worksheet when you need to score the loop first, the Minimalist Phone Setup when the launch surface itself is noisy, the Digital Detox Checklist when you need the shortest execution path, the Weekend Phone Detox Plan when you need a 48-hour reset, or the 7-Day Phone Detox Challenge when you want a daily worksheet.
 Each one turns the reset into small actions instead of another article.

 Start with the problem you actually have